You’ve got questions. We’ve got answers.

 Response times have many variables.
 The most impactful variable is the location of the responding engine company to a call.
 When an engine company is already committed to an emergency and another emergency happens in that area, an engine company must respond from another station or part of the City.
 For example, if an engine company from Fire District #1 is already on an emergency and another emergency happens within that district, an engine company from Fire District #3 has to respond from their assigned district to cover the new call.
 This scenario leaves no fire or EMS protection on the East side of the river until one of these companies mitigates the emergency.

-The personnel requested in the levy will provide additional resources (engine companies) to be placed in areas of the City with higher call volume and/or multiple simultaneous calls allowing engine companies to remain in their districts.
-Based on current call volumes, the additionally staffed companies could be located at Fire Station #1, or potentially in a new Fire Station if the Bond Levy passes.
+The personnel requested in the levy would have provided additional resources (engine companies) to be placed in areas of the City with higher call volume and/or multiple simultaneous calls allowing engine companies to remain in their districts.
+Based on current call volumes, the additionally staffed companies could be located at Fire Station #1, or potentially in a new Fire Station if the Bond Levy had passed.
 The goal is to reduce the overall response times by keeping resources (engine companies) in the districts they are assigned.

 The image above illustrates the areas covered by a four (4) minute response time from the fire station that protects that area of the City and the Insurance Services Office evaluation of a 1.5-mile radius of protected road miles around a fire station.
 Both maps show the areas protected to industry standard and those that fall outside that standard.
 The areas outside the shaded area are the identified areas that fall outside a four (4) minute response.
 Without adding additional fire stations into the city limits (especially in the areas outside the colored areas of the maps), we will not be able to adequately address response time in the areas of the City that have expanded since 1969.

-How will the Safety Levy affect the policing statistics for reactive versus proactive responses?
+How will the Safety Levy have affected the policing statistics for reactive versus proactive responses?

 If each squad was fully staffed with 8 officers, plus a fully staffed Direct Engagement Team, it would provide additional undedicated time for officers to conduct traffic enforcement, investigate suspicious behaviors/complaints, work problem areas, and conduct additional follow-ups to complaints, rather than respond call to call.
 As it stands now, GFPD averages 5 officers per squad.
 It is difficult to state a specific percentage increase of undedicated time with full staffing, because the City has never had any of our patrol squads at full staff.
 If the squads were at full staff levels, data could be obtained to determine dedicated versus undedicated time.